+Well, it is the Internet of Things.
 We all know what the ‘internet’ is.
 It is where all the pictures and videos of cute cats are stored.
-Less importantly it is a method in which data can be transmitted in a massively interconnected world on pre-existing telecommunication infrastructure.
+Less importantly it is a method in which data can be transmitted within a massively interconnected world on pre-existing telecommunication infrastructure.
 We all know what ‘Things’ are.
-They appear regularly with the ‘Cat in the Hat’.
-And importantly they are clearly identifiable (Thing 1 and Thing 2).
+They appear regularly with the ‘Cat in the Hat’ as Thing 1 and Thing 2.

 Ok, on a serious note.
-The internet of things allows compatible devices (light switches for example) to be monitored and controlled over existing network infrastructure.
-Now, unless you have been living under a rock, IoT has been making waves with various big-name companies.
+IoT allows compatible devices (light switches for example) to be monitored and controlled over an existing network infrastructure.
+Now, unless you have been living under a rock, IoT has played a major role in our consumer goods from big name companies.
 Google Assistant, Amazon Alexa, and Apple Siri can be used to control all kinds of devices in your home, from lights to thermostats to door locks.
-Either from your home or when you are out and about via your phone.
+This can be done either from your home or when you are out and about via your phone.

-Your phone communicates to your devices via the internet (using data from your data plan).
-The lights, thermostats, and locks are things (or devices).
-Now, you may be thinking, how is this any use to me?
-Well simply put, you can open your front door as you approach it, you no longer need to fumble around for a key.
-How is that for a simple productivity improvement.
+Your lights, thermostats, and locks are things (or devices) and your phone communicates to your devices via the internet.
+Now, you may be thinking, how is this of any use to me?
+Well, you can open your front door simply by approaching it.
+You no longer need to fumble around for a key.
+How is that for a simple productivity improvement?

-If you look at this from an Industrial standpoint, can you imagine all your employees not having to fumble for their keys?
+If you look at this from an industrial standpoint, can you imagine the potential of all your employees not having to fumble for their keys?

 Now the engineer still gets reports of rejections, so he adds a sensor to each bucket.
 If a battery is pulled from a bucket without the light on, an alarm goes off.

 Ok, so there are now no more quality issues!

 The engineer now sends the successful and unsuccessful data, including how many times each bucket is picked, to a data analysis tool.